List of Coronation Street characters introduced in 1992: Ted Sullivan

 Ted Sullivan was played by William Russell.
 Ted was first seen as a representative for a supplier of the Kabin, and first appears when Rita Fairclough (Barbara Knox) and Mavis Wilton (Thelma Barlow) learn of his plans to retire.
 Mavis recommends her husband Derek (Peter Baldwin) for his job, and Derek does his best to sell himself to Ted - only to be rejected when Ted tells him his nephew is already lined up to replace him.
 Meanwhile, Rita catches Ted's attention and he returns again to see her.

 Ted courts Rita, and they begin dating.
 In March, Ted reveals his plan to move to Florida and live there, and to her astonishment, Ted asks Rita to join him as his wife.
 Initially she turns him down, but later changes her mind and they head out to Florida in search of a new home.
 When they return however, Ted reveals that the reason he is retiring is because he is terminally ill with a brain tumour.
 Rita feels cheated, and cancels their plans to emigrate, but agrees to marry Ted in order for them live out his last days as a couple.

 Rita and Ted marry weeks later, and by July, Ted is getting weaker as his condition deteriorates.
 He dies on a park bench on 9 September 1992 watching Percy Sugden (Bill Waddington) play bowls, but his friends do not initially realise he is dead; they believe he is just sleeping.
 Rita finds him, and is left heartbroken.

 Jeff Horton

 Jeff Horton, played by Dicken Ashworth, made his first screen appearance on 18 May 1992.
-He died of a heart attack, off-screen, on 5 April 2012, at which time Tommy learns of it, and after originally saying he would not go to the funeral, Tina finally persuades him to.
+He dies of a heart attack, off-screen, on 5 April 2012, at which time Tommy learns of it, and after originally saying he would not go to the funeral, Tina finally persuades him to.
 Jeff is the father of Lisa Duckworth (Caroline Milmoe) and grandfather of Tommy Duckworth (Chris Fountain).
 In his will, Jeff leaves Tommy £12,000 which he is conned out of by his father Terry (Nigel Pivaro).